A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Related literature

 \section{Related literature}

-Dealing with data uncertainty is a traditional issue that modellers have often faced, as it is not rare to observe different data distributions after a model has been deployed.
-In addition, seeking robustness instead of performance maximisation is common in human decision-making under uncertainty \citep{long2023robust}.
-Some popular optimisation methods proposed to overcome this are Stochastic Optimisation (SO) and Robust Optimisation (RO)\footnote{Another method discussed is chance-constrained optimisation.
+Dealing with data or distributional uncertainty presents challenges for modellers in many application settings, as they may lack precise data on certain problem parameters or knowledge of their true distributions.
+In such cases, they may favour solutions that perform well under a variety of possible scenarios (i.e.\@ realisations of those uncertain problem parameters) or possible probability distributions.
+Similarly, seeking a degree of robustness (as opposed to simply maximising utility ) appears a common trait of human decision making under uncertainty more generally \citep{long2023robust}.
+Two well-known classes of optimisation methods that have been developed to tackle different types of uncertainty are Stochastic Optimisation (SO) and (classical) Robust Optimisation (RO).\footnote{Another method that has been proposed is chance-constrained optimisation.
 This assumes an underlying distribution and constrains the optimisation system based on confidence intervals.
-While this approach is popular, it is beyond the scope of this paper.}:
+While this approach is also popular, it is beyond the scope of this paper.}

-SO methods assume that the currently observed scenarios represent the future scenarios, and therefore, they optimise to minimise the expected value over all the scenarios.
-This technique can underperform if there are some changes to future scenarios.
-This type of optimisation is what most ML systems use\citep{netrapalli2019stochastic}.
-To deal with potential changes, \citet{soyster1973convex} introduced RO to robustify the solution of an optimisation problem against uncertainty in the data.
-As argued by \citet{bertsimas2004price}, in the trade-off between performance and robustness, RO gave up too much performance, as its idea was to minimise the loss of the worst possible scenario instead of optimising over the expected value.
+To handle probabilistic uncertainty, SO methods treat some problem parameters as random variables with known or approximate probability distributions.
+Where the true parameters of these distributions are unknown, SO methods assume that past or current data are representative of future conditions and can, therefore, be used to estimate them .
+Hence, they seek to optimise the expected value of the objective function taken over those distributions.
+A related principle underlies most supervised ML systems , which can be understood as aiming to minimise the expected value of a loss function penalising inaccurate predictions.
+This expected loss is then commonly approximated by the empirical loss computed from the training data; if the latter is not a good representation of the true distribution, the resulting model may underperform on future unseen data.

-On the other side, DRO optimises over the worst possible distribution within a defined ambiguity set, meaning by ambiguity set a set of neighbouring distributions.
+Rather than employing probabilistic information, RO, introduced by \citet{soyster1973convex}, looks to robustify the solution of an optimisation problem against uncertainty in the data by allowing the modeller to specify a range of possible values (referred to as the \textit{uncertainty set}).
+As argued by \citet{bertsimas2004price}, though, as far as the trade-off between performance and robustness is concerned, RO tended to give up too much performance, as its idea was to consider all possible realisations in this set and find a solution that performs well for the worst-case scenario.